Frequently Asked Questions

-Your student should go to the Health and Counseling Services Center in Foreman Hall Monday to Friday during regular hours.
-The clinic is open until 6 p.m. four nights a week.
-Your student will be screened by an RN and given an appointment with a nurse practitioner or physician if necessary.
+Your student should go to the Health and Counseling Services Center in Foreman Hall, Monday through Friday.
+The Health Clinic is open 8:30am-5pm with self-scheduling available through the portal webpage.
+Your student will be screened by an RN and given an appointment with a nurse practitioner or a physician if necessary.
 If students are sick on a weekend and it is an emergency, they should go to O'Connor Hospital.
 If your student is unable to get there on their own, we encourage them to take the Bronco Bus or Riverview Shuttle.
 If necessary, a private ambulance can be requested by University Police.

 Students in need of medication should go to Health and Counseling Services.
 Those residing on campus can also receive a note for the dining hall.
-This allows the designee of the ill student to use his/her ID for take-out meals, in those instances when the student is too ill to be out and about as usual.
+This allows the designee of the ill student to use their ID for takeout meals in those instances when the student is too ill to be out and about as usual.

 What happens if a student has an extenuating personal circumstance come up during school?

-Students should contact Health and Counseling Services.
+Students should contact Health and Counseling Services in Foreman Hall at 607-746-4690.
 In the event that extended time is needed away from college, a Personal Leave of Absence may be granted in such circumstances as illness or other unusual personal hardship.
-Students must petition for such a leave through the Director of Health and Counseling Services.
+Students must petition for such a leave through the Director of Counseling Services.

 What type of academic assistance is available to my student?